At Venture Up Ltd., your privacy is important to us and we are committed to protecting and safeguarding your data privacy rights.

 You also have the right to lodge a complaint with your local supervisory authority.

 You may ask to unsubscribe from job alerts at any time.
-Details of how to do so can be found any email correspondence you receive.
+Details of how to do so can be found in any email correspondence you receive.

 It is important that the personal information we hold about you is accurate and current.
 Please keep us informed if your personal information changes during the period for which we hold your data.